 When going into the context of an OrgVDC, the IP address also pops-up at the top.

-When looking at one of Daniel Paluszek’s latest posts, I saw that he uses a custom sitename.
-After chatting with him about it, he pointed out that the name can be modified with an API call.
+When looking at one of Daniel Paluszek’s latest posts, I saw that he uses a custom site name.
+After chatting with him about it, he pointed out that the name can be modified with an API call and nowadays also in the UI.
 Let me show you how.

 Start by using you favorite API tool.
 Mine is Postman.
 I you’re not that familiar with this matter, use one of the guides on this matter to get started manipulating that API.
 Tom Fojta wrote an article about how to use Postman in combination with VCD.
 Also take a look at Simon Greaves his latest post about vCloud Director REST API (vCloud API) for more in-depth info.